 Best violins for serious violin players We’ve listed beginner violins in another post; here we have listed top-quality violins with better build quality, durability and tonal qualities.
 Many of these are concert-ready instruments suitable for professional musicians.
-You may skip to the best violin on Amazon.

 Introduction